Meet Sexton Blake!

-Meet Sexton Blake! is a 1945 British supporting feature drama film directed by John Harlow and starring David Farrar, Manning Whiley, Dennis Arundell, and John Varley.
-It was one of two films in which David Farrar played Sexton Blake, the other being The Echo Murders (1945), both directed by John Harlow.
+Meet Sexton Blake! is a 1945 British second feature ('B') drama film directed by John Harlow and starring David Farrar, Manning Whiley, Dennis Arundell, and John Varley.
+It was written by Harlow based on the 1940 novel The Mystery of the Free Frenchmen by Anthony Parsons.
+It was one of two films directed by Harlow in which Farrar played Sexton Blake, the other being The Echo Murders (1945).

+Plot

 Important documents are stolen from a dead man during an air raid, and the War Office call in Sexton Blake to investigate.